systems-development-group/OutpostAnywhere_UserDocs/README.md

 # Outpost Anywhere v4 (OA)

 **PC Prerequisites:**
+* PC targeted for installation of OA desktop app needs to be able to interface with Android devices over MTP.
+To test compatibility, connect the tablet to the PC, and attempt to read the tablet's filesystem in File Explorer.

 * PC targeted for installation of OA desktop app needs to have a 64-bit ODBC connection to the Sybase Sql Anywhere 12 instance that houses the RPS data. (**For security reasons, that ODBC connection should not connect as a user that has DBA privileges on the database**)
   * [Click here for info on creating a database user with the minimum necessary privileges](./DB_USER.md)